DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-14"></a>
 **14. What will the ICO funds be used for?**

-Funds will be used to cover day-to-day expenses and platform development.
+Funds will be used to cover day-to-day operational expenses and platform development.
 We have a lot of work ahead of us and we are going to need a team focus full-time to build what we envision in the whitepaper and outline in the [development roadmap](https://docs.google.com/document/d/1hTJg_FBFe56aRaoM_6LAC7urAtFg3EsZteYs2jnSuj4/edit?usp=sharing).

-# Frequently Asked Questions
+# More Frequently Asked Questions
 [1.
 What is an open source paper?](#question-001)

 [2.
 How can I contribute to the DEF white paper?](#question-002)